 After a solid start to the show that included rousing versions of “Badlands”, “High Hopes” and a beautiful rendition of the 1980 track “The River”, the concert reached its zenith when Springsteen announced to the crowd that him and his band would be performing the entire “Born in the USA” album, continuing a trend of Springsteen concerts in performing albums in their entirety.
-One knew you were at a serious concert when the opening keyboard riff of the title track came through the speaker system and the crowd were transported back to the mid-80s in one glorious moment of stadium rock.
-By this point the crowd would be up and dancing to up-tempo rockers such as “Cover Me” and “Darlington County”, and the rock and roll stomper “Working on the Highway”, while sitting back in the odd moment of reflection with “I’m on Fire” and “My Hometown” in what were a handful of the more tender moments of the show.
+One knew you were at a serious concert when the opening keyboard riff of the title track came through the speaker system and the crowd was transported back to the mid-80s in one glorious moment of stadium rock.
+By this point the crowd would be up and dancing to up-tempo rockers such as “Cover Me” and “Darlington County”, and the rock and roll stomper “Working on the Highway”, while sitting back in the odd moment of reflection with “I’m on Fire” and “My Hometown” in what was a handful of the more tender moments of the show.
 The album set came to an end with 80s hits “Glory Days” and “Dancing in the Dark”, of which on both songs Springsteen pulled several lucky people out of the audience to sing and dance on stage, something which he traditionally does during the performing of the latter track.

 The main set concluded with a powerful rendition of “The Rising”, a Tom Morello guitar fireworks-laden “The Ghost of Tom Joad” which was one of the show’s high points, and a lovely gospel version of “Land of Hope and Dreams” that also included a segue into the classic Impressions track “People Get Ready”.
 What then followed was a fantastic encore which represented the icing on the cake and continued on the energy that was shown throughout.
-“Born To Run” sounded as great as ever, Springsteen concert staple “Rosalita” of which Steven Van Zandt gleefully took from a crowd sign as a request had energy and musicianship, while I got to here one of my personal favourites “Tenth Avenue Freeze Out”.
+“Born To Run” sounded as great as ever, Springsteen concert staple “Rosalita” of which Steven Van Zandt gleefully took from a crowd sign as a request had energy and musicianship, while I got to here one of my personal favorites “Tenth Avenue Freeze-Out”.
 The encore then ended with an extended cover of the classic Isley Brothers track “Shout” which had the whole crowd on its feet wanting more.
-At this point the E-Street band left stage leaving Springsteen alone again with his guitar and harmonica ending the show as he started, but this time he performed an acoustic version of his classic 1975 anthem “Thunder Road” in what was a great way to go out on.
+At this point, the E-Street band left the stage leaving Springsteen alone again with his guitar and harmonica ending the show as he started, but this time he performed an acoustic version of his classic 1975 anthem “Thunder Road” in what was a great way to go out on.